Menu principale:

 Furthermore, he devotes his time to research into the problems inherent in the performance practice of Renaissance, Baroque and Romantic music, through the study of treatises and original instruments.

-He won the first edition of the scholarship "F. Barocci" (Ancona, Italy) for young organists in 1986.
+He won the first edition of the scholarship "F. Barocci" (Ancona) for young organists in 1986.

 He has been invited to give masterclasses and courses at various prestigious venues (Corsi di Musica Antica a Magnano, University of Padua, Hochschule für Musik Johannes Gutenberg-